jacobOP/functional-programming-workshop/README.md

-# JSFundamentals Course Description
+# JavaScript 301 Workshop

-Come here to solidify your understanding of functions and get started with functional programming in JavaScript.
-This is a highly interactive course that uses exercises and projects to drive home these JS Fundamentals.
-You will finish this course with deep knowledge on one of the most important aspects of the language: functions.
+You're here to solidify your understanding of functions and get started with functional programming in JavaScript.
+This is a highly interactive workshop that uses exercises and projects to drive home these JS Fundamentals.
+You will finish this workshop with deep knowledge of one of the most important aspects of the language: functions.

-## Goals of this course
+## Goals of this workshop

-The goal of the JavaScript Fundamentals part 1 and 2 is to give technical foundation and support for those who have been learning JavaScript for a couple of months, so that they will have reached a level required for the MakerSquare admission's interviews.
+The goal of this workshop is to give a technical foundation and support for those who have been learning JavaScript for a couple of months, so that they will have reached a level required for the MakerSquare technical interview.

-*IMPORTANT*: completion of the MKSJR courses is no guarantee of admission, nor has any influence in the admissions process.
+*IMPORTANT*: Completion of this workshop is no guarantee of admission into the MakerSquare immersive program, nor does it have any influence in the admissions process.

-It is our goal, however, that students who successfully complete the MKSJR series will have covered all JavaScript topics necessary for the interview.

-If MakerSquare takes people from 60 to 120 in web development, then MakerSquare Junior takes people from 10 to 60 ('coz we don't teach variables and the like).

 ## Prerequisites

-It is recommended that students take JS Fundamentals: Objects, Arrays and Functions prior to this course; however it is not required.
+It is recommended that students understand Javascript Objects, Arrays and Functions prior to this course; however it is not required.
 Students should have 3-5 months experience with JavaScript and programming.
 Students should understand and be familiar with variables, if/else statements, loops, objects, arrays and the most basic of JavaScript syntax.

 ## Textbook

 No textbook is required for this course.
-All materials are included in this github repo.
+All materials are included in this GitHub repo.

 ## Technical requirements

-Laptop, Chrome browser and a text editor.
-We recommend Sublime Text 3 for this course becuase its fast, light weight and you can run your JavaScript files in its console with Node.
+Laptop, Google Chrome browser and a text editor.
+We recommend Sublime Text 3 for this workshop becuase it's fast and light-weight.

 ##Resources